emptylab/files/task_notes/task_1.md

 # Important: do NOT paste over the opening <server> tag.

 # setup SSH for the GoCD server
+# important: repeat this step for each GoCD agent

 # exec into the GoCD container (as the go user)
 docker exec -it -u go -w /home/go <container_id> /bin/bash